Skip to main content

 History

-Often, users work on multiple incidents at the same time.
-To view Copilot interactions related to these incidents, click History.
+This functionality comes in handy when you're working on multiple incidents at the same time.
+To view Copilot interactions related to an incident, click History.

 Copilot History